Valid confidence intervals for post-model-selection predictors: Confidence intervals for the design-dependent non-standard target

 For the construction of the quantities $K(x_{0},M)$ we distinguish two cases regarding the observation on $x_{0}$: (i) The vector $x_{0}$ is observed in its entirety (regardless of which model $\hat{M}$ is selected), or (ii) only the subvector $x_{0}{[\hat{M}]}$ of $x_{0}$ is observed (note that only this subvector is needed for the computation of the post-model-selection predictor $x_{0}^{\prime }{[\hat{M}]}\hat{\beta}_{\hat{M}}$).
-The latter case can be relevant in practical situations where the selected model is determined first and then only observations for $x_{0}{[\hat{M}]}$ (and not for the other components of $x_{0}$) are collected, e.g., out of cost considerations.
+The former case will arise if measuring all the components of $x_{0}$ is not too costly, whereas the latter case will be relevant in practical situations where the selected model is determined first and then only observations for $ x_{0}{[\hat{M}]}$ (and not for the other components of $x_{0}$) are collected, e.g., out of cost considerations.
+For example, in a medical application one may want to avoid measuring prognostic variables that require invasive procedures or that incur high monetary costs, see, e.g., \cite{Hepatol}.
+Cost considerations in the context of model selection or prediction are also common in fields such as industrial process control or engineering (\cite{jaupi}, \cite{souders}).

 For the case (i), where $x_{0}$ is entirely observed, the following straightforward adaptation of the approach in \cite{berk13valid} yields a constant $K_{1}(x_{0})=K_{1}(x_{0},r)=K_{1}(x_{0},r,X,\alpha ,\mathcal{M})$ (not depending on ${M}$) such that the resulting confidence interval (\ref {eq:general:form:CI}) satisfies (\ref{eq:PRED:PoSI:coverage:aim}): Observe that